Cynthia is a beauty enthusiast. She loves testing cosmetics, hair and skin care products and sharing her opinions.

-If you are a tired Mom like me, you are going to love the yellow shade.
-Yellow will make under eye dark circles disappear like you just got back from a kid free vacation!
+- Yellow: If you are a tired Mom like me, you are going to love the yellow shade.
+Yellow will make under-eye dark circles disappear like you just got back from a kid-free vacation!
 WOW!
 It is also effective at covering dark acne scars as well.

-Not all people have the same skin tone.
+- Pink: Not all people have the same skin tone.
 So not all concealers work well for all skin tones.
-Pink is generally used by those with Olive or darker skin tones to neutralize under eye circles.
-Since their skin tone is different, the dark circles under are generally more green in color whereas fair skinned people have a more blueish tone.
+Pink is generally used by those with Olive or darker skin tones to neutralize under-eye circles.
+Since their skin tone is different, the dark circles under are generally more green in color, whereas fair-skinned people have a more blueish tone.
 Making the need for pink to neutralize them a must.
-The pink can also be used to brighten around the eyes, or use as a highlighter.
+The pink can also be used to brighten around the eyes or use it as a highlighter.

-The pale lavender shade can be used to cover hyperpigmentation, and cover scarring with ease.
-It is also useful for covering yellow, and mellowing out a yellowish tone to skin prior to using the rest of the palette.
+- Lavender: The pale lavender shade can be used to cover hyperpigmentation, and cover scarring with ease.
+It is also useful for covering yellow and mellowing out a yellowish tone to skin prior to using the rest of the palette.
 It can also be used to tone down any makeup that is too much of a warm tone for your skin.

-The skin tones in a contour palette generally run from fair to rather dark.
-These are for concealer (after you neutralize redness and dark circles).
-As well as contouring areas of your face and creating definition in your look.
-You can use them as stand alone colors or blend two or more together to get the desired shade you would like.
+- Skin Tones: The skin tones in a contour palette generally run from fair to rather dark.
+These are for concealer (after you neutralize redness and dark circles), as well as contouring areas of your face and creating definition in your look.
+You can use them as stand-alone colors or blend two or more together to get the desired shade you would like.
 These are especially handy if you want to make your nose appear slimmer, hide a double chin and slim down the entire appearance of your face and many other uses as well.

 Beware of Contour Tutorials

 I love makeup and cosmetics.
 But these days every woman seems to be contour queen on social media!
-Ugh, some of these tutorial offer horrid advice for contouring.
+Ugh, some of these tutorials offer horrid advice for contouring.
 Some are more interested in getting likes and shares than actually sharing useful content.
-So avoid searching hashtags for makeup tutorials on instagram.
+So avoid searching hashtags for makeup tutorials on Instagram.